alelapi/devops-interview-preparation/docs/aws/codecommit.md

 CodeCommit provides a comprehensive platform for creating, managing, and interacting with Git repositories.
 Developers can seamlessly store and version their source code, documentation, and binary files within a secure, highly available cloud environment.
 The service supports standard Git commands and integrates natively with existing development workflows.

 ### Security and Access Control
 Security represents a fundamental design principle of CodeCommit.
 The service leverages AWS Identity and Access Management (IAM) to implement granular access controls.
 Organizations can define precise repository permissions, controlling who can view, modify, or delete repository contents.
 Multi-factor authentication and encryption at rest and in transit ensure comprehensive data protection.
+- Repositories are automatically encrypted at rest using AWS KMS.
+- Encryption in transit is guaranteed by using HTTPS or SSH.
+For cross-account access sharing use a IAM Role and STS AssumeRole

 ## Integration Capabilities